- 01223 328933

 Adrienne writes a quarterly update on environmental law for the Solicitors' Journal, which are reproduced with kind permission on our articles page, for example here and here.
 She is a member of the United Kingdom Environmental Law Association, the Administrative Law Bar Association and the Association of Lawyers for Animal Welfare.

-Adrienne was named an "associate to watch" by Chambers & Partners Legal Guide 2014 and an "Up and Coming" environmental claimant lawyer in the 2017 guide.
+Adrienne was named an "associate to watch" by Chambers & Partners Legal Guide 2013-2014 and an "Up and Coming" environmental claimant lawyer in the 2015-2017 guides.

 Adrienne’s twitter feed about law and the environment can be found here